pa2si/erdkugel/README.md

 new:

-- v 1.8.2 smooth scrolling activated
+- v 1.8.3 contact button only appears for Desktop Version

 What's done: